vybetech-hq/rules/README.md

 ### 1.3 Obvious Comments

 Do not clutter your code with redundant comments that describe the obvious.
 If a comment doesn't add value beyond what the code itself conveys, it is unnecessary.
+The fact that ChatGPT struggles to generate good examples of meaningful comments reflects how rarely comments are genuinely needed in well-written, self-documenting code.

 ```javascript
 // Bad